Archive for the ‘ Home Staging ’ Category

 Share

-Fifty-seven percent of Georgia Real Estate Professionals Expect Home Values to Decline over the Next Six Months
+Sixty percent of Georgia Real Estate Professionals expect home values to decrease over the next six months

-Today we release the result of the third quarter Georgia home prices survey.
+Today we are releasing the results of the fourth quarter 2012 Georgia home prices survey.

 1. Have home prices increased, decreased or stayed the same in the last year?